DavidDexterCharles/MHPAUTH/ReadMe.md

 * `npm install`
 * `npm run build` [generates the `**dist**` folder within *\MHPAUTH\library\mhpauth*]

-3 Navigate in the same terminal change directory to *\MHPAUTH\library\mhpauthDB*, do the following steps:
+3 Via the same terminal change directory to *\MHPAUTH\library\mhpauthDB*, do the following steps:
 * Execute command `npm install`
 * In this directory there is also a "[SetupDataBase.sql](https://github.com/DavidDexterCharles/MHPAUTH/blob/master/library/mhpauthDB/SetupDataBase.sql)" execute this script on your MySql server (possibly through MsqlWorkBench). three(3) database schmeas: "myhealthpassdev", "myhealthpasstest", and "myhealthpass" will be generated and each of them will contain a single table called user.
 ```sql